john-data-chen/ts-react-drag-and-drop-starter-kit/README.md

 - Add Browser language detection: auto switch to Deutsch when new user's browser is Deutsch first
 - Add Dark Theme
 - Add Redux and Toolkit to manage state of tasks
+- Add edit button to edit task title and Due Date in task card

 ## More improvements in developing

-- Add edit button in task card
+- Adjust UI of edit task from
+- Add animations of interactions
 - Add Pomodoro
 - Add test cases
 - Add CI / CD